tclaes/typescript.hackjam/README.md

 Your mission is to make this application as strong as possible by typing it the right way.

-Before starting, make sure to enable these 2 options inside your `tsconfig.json` file:
+Before starting, make sure to enable these 3 options inside your `tsconfig.json` file:

 - `"noImplicitAny": true,`
 - `"strictNullChecks": true`
+- `"strict": true`

 These 2 options will help you build good habits while working with TypeScript.